 Count by whole WAC sections only, from the WAC number through the history note.

 A section may be counted in more than one category.

-The number of sections adopted in order to comply with:

-Federal statute: New Amended Repealed

-Federal rules or standards: New Amended Repealed

-Recently enacted state statutes: New Amended Repealed

-The number of sections adopted at the request of a nongovernmental entity:

-New Amended Repealed

-The number of sections adopted on the agency's own initiative:

-New 1 Amended Repealed

-The number of sections adopted in order to clarify, streamline, or reform agency procedures:

-New Amended Repealed

-The number of sections adopted using:

-Negotiated rule making: New Amended Repealed

-Pilot rule making: New Amended Repealed

-Other alternative rule making: New 1 Amended Repealed
+The number of sections adopted in order to comply with: Federal statute: New Amended Repealed Federal rules or standards: New Amended Repealed Recently enacted state statutes: New Amended Repealed The number of sections adopted at the request of a nongovernmenta l entity: New Amended Repealed The number of sections adopted on the agency's own initiative: New Amended 1 Repealed The number of sections adopted in order to clarify, streamline, or reform agency procedures: New Amended Repealed The number of sections adopted using: Negotiated rule making: New Amended Repealed Pilot rule making: New Amended Repealed Other alternative rule making: New Amended 1 Repealed

-Date Adopted: May 27, 2020 Signature:
+Date Adopted: January 6, 2021 Signature:

-Name: Jane Rushford bedrebp.d
+Name: Jane Rushford brekeske d

 Title: Chair